saymondamasio/rentx-api/README.md

 # Install the dependencies
 $ yarn

-# Create the instance of postgreSQL using docker
+# Create the instances databases using docker
 $ docker compose -d up

 # Rename the ormconfig.example.json file to ormconfig.json